 Synthetic Waipori at Below No 4 data was combined with actual Waipori at Below No 4 Power Station to give a record from 1988 to 2007.
-The ratios from the "Trends in Flow Data report (1993)" were used and annual data series that had means that reflected the historic means were used to infill the dataset from 1932 to 1988.
+The ratios from the "Trends in Flow Data report (1993)" were used and annual data series that had means that reflected the historic means were used to infill the dataset from 1931 to 1988.

-Actual data and synthetic data were combined to provide a flow record for Waipori at Below No 4 Power Station from 1932 to 2007.
+Actual data and synthetic data were combined to provide a flow record for Waipori at Below No 4 Power Station from 1931 to 2007.

-Waipori at Below No 4 Power Station data was not available for the period 1-Jul-2010 to 19-May-2012 from Trustpower.
+Waipori at Below No 4 Power Station data was not available for the period 1-Jul-2010 to 19-May-2012 from Trustpower (now Manawa Energy).
 A correlation with Waipori at Berwick was undertaken and inserted into the missing period.

-This flow site is not recalculated back to 1932 as part of a full HMD update.
-The data is supplied by Trustpower and is simply appended to the previous dataset.
+This flow site is not recalculated back to 1931 as part of a full HMD update.
+The data is supplied by Manawa and is simply appended to the previous dataset unless any new additional data is provided i.e. it is treated the same as in an interim update as a full HMD update.